sylvainbx/rust-book-fr/FRENCH/src/ch19-01-unsafe-rust.md

 used in a particular instance at one time.
 Unions are primarily used to interface with unions in C code.
 Accessing union fields is unsafe because Rust can’t guarantee the type of the data currently being stored in the union instance.
-You can learn more about unions in [the reference][reference].
+You can learn more about unions in [the Rust Reference][reference].
 -->

 La dernière action qui fonctionne uniquement avec `unsafe` est d'accéder aux